Braves vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will send Charlie Morton (10-6) to the mound for his 19th start this season.
+- The Braves will hand the ball to Spencer Strider (11-3) for his 20th start of the season.

+- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 11 of them.

-- Morton has six starts in a row of five innings or more.
+- Strider has six starts in a row of five innings or more.

-- He has made 18 appearances and finished four of them without allowing an earned run.
+- He has finished four appearances without allowing an earned run in 19 chances this season.

 |Opponent